Last updated on .

 Legend of the princess

-The next legend is that of Battal Gazi, a Muslim warrior, who fell in love with the daughter of a Byzantine emperor.
-To protect his daughter, the emperor imprisoned her in the tower.
+The next legend is that of Battal Gazi, a Muslim warrior who fell in love with the daughter of a Byzantine emperor.
+The emperor imprisoned the princess in the tower for protection.
 Battal Gazi stormed the tower and kidnapped her, riding away quickly on his horse.
 This legend coined a famous Turkish expression, “Atı alan Üsküdar’ı geçti” (He who takes the horse is already past Üsküdar).
 Battal Gazi is buried in Seyitgazi.

 Mural of the legend of Battal Gazi